 The start – a greenfield site

-This is where we began.
+This is where we began in 2018.
 With an agricultural field that had been set aside for many years.

 There was a reasonable covering of grass along with a selection of nettles, dandelion, creeping buttercup, thistles and ragwort.
 It was a fine site to turn into an agroforest!